 Help!
-My Dog Barks & Lunges At Other Dogs!
+My Dog Barks & Lunges at Other Dogs!

 This overview will help you better understand why your dog barks and lunges toward other dogs and what you can do about it.
-Since it isn’t specific to your dog, consider taking our Reactive Dog Class or working privately with one of the trainers on our website’s referral list.
+Since it isn’t specific to your dog, consider taking our Reactive Dog Class or working privately with one of the trainers on our referral list.

 Reasons for Reactivity